AwalaApp/specs/rs000-core.md

 These protocols define the [same-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between gateways, endpoints and applications.

+The [Relaynet PKI](rs002-pki.md) defines the use of certificates in these protocols.
+The [Internet PKI](https://tools.ietf.org/html/rfc5280) does not apply here.

 ### Service Messaging Protocol

 This protocol defines the interactions between two applications in a centralized service, or amongst two or more applications in a decentralized service.